Photon counting probabilities of the output field for a single-photon input: Introduction

-Introductions to the collision models and discrete quantum trajectories one can find in \cite{B02,BH08,BHJ09,Ciccarello2017,Gross18}.
-The rigorous definitions of the collision models, called also of the repeated interactions and measurements models, and the continuous limit for stochastic discrete dynamics converging to quantum stochastic differential equations, one can find in \cite{M95, G04, GS04, Attal06, P08, PP09, P10}.
-Discussions on the physical assumptions leading to the collision models in quantum optics were given, for instance, in \cite{Gross18,Ciccarello2017,Fischer2018a}.
-A comprehensive review on the collision models one can find in \cite{Ciccarello2021}.
-We would like to stress that collision models give rise to an intuitive way of deriving quantum trajectories not only in the Markovian case but also for the non-Markovian dynamics when the standard methods of obtaining the stochastic differential equations can not be applied \cite{PP09,Breuer2016,Kretschmer2016}.
+We would like to emphasize that the collision model provides the results which are consistent with the studies based on quantum stochastic calculus \cite{Gough12a,Gough12b,Baragiola2012,Baragiola17}, but the discrete approach allows one to simplify calculations and to provide an intuitive and rigorous interpretation to quantum trajectories.
+It allows the reader unfamiliar with QSC to understand the stochastic approach.
+The decomposition of the reduced system dynamics into quantum trajectories helps also one to better understand the nontrivial evolution of a quantum system interacting with a temporally correlated field.

+The derivation of the Markovian case of conditional and unconditional evolution of an open quantum system in the discrete model of repeated interactions and measurements, with the bath defined as a sequence of qubits, one can find, for instance, in \cite{B02,GS04, Gross18}.
+For a discussions on physical assumptions leading to collision models in quantum optics see, for instance, \cite{Gross18,Ciccarello2017,Fischer2018a}.

 The paper is organized as follows.
-The properties of the collision model for a bidirectional field are presented in Sec.
+We define the collision model for a bidirectional field in Sec.
 II.
-A description of repeated measurements is given and conditional system's states for some discrete trajectories are derived in Sec.
-III.
-The continuous-time limits for photon counting probabilities are determined in Sec.
-IV.
 In Sec.
-V, the statistics of counts for the output field is derived for a two-level atom.
+III, we provide a description of repeated measurements and we derive the formula for the conditional state of a system for discrete stochastic evolution.
+In Sec.
+IV, we determine the set of difference filtering equations and we obtain its continuous-time limit.
+Next, in Sec.
+V, we give analytical formulae for conditional vectors defining the quantum trajectories and we provide the expressions for photon counting probability densities in the continuous-time limit.
+In Sec.
+VI, we derive the statistics of counts for the output field for a two-level atom.